 · Re-run the configuration wizard in “Detailed wizard” mode

-· Change any settings from the “Configuration” form
+· Change any global settings from the “Configuration” form

 · Check the other built-in modules (open various forms in MManage)